 About Dave Lechnyr

 Welcome!
-I work with people who truly want to get unstuck and make some actual impact in their life by being a better version of themselves.
-My approach to therapy has been influenced greatly by the compassion of Carl Rogers, the cognitive-behavioral skills of Aaron Beck and the wisdom of Pema Chödrön.
+I work with people who want to get unstuck by becoming a better version of themselves.
+My approach to working with clients has been influenced greatly by the compassion of Carl Rogers, the cognitive-behavioral skills of Aaron Beck and the wisdom of Pema Chödrön.
 I have received training in CBT for depression and anxiety from the Beck Institute for Cognitive Behavioral Therapy as well as being a Certified Gottman Therapist.

 Of course, that’s the boring stuff.
 Let’s try that again with something more interesting: